PratimaGurav/global-warning/Readme.md

       *This was fixed by adjusting the height of the hero image.*
       [Commit message](/assets/docs/hero-image)
   -   A large amount of testing was done to ensure that all pages were linking correctly.
-  -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+  -   Friends and family members were asked to review the site to point out any bugs and/or user experience issues.

   ### Known Bugs